bsc-iitm/python-textbook/docs/chapter-1/lesson-1.1.md

 ## Output

-Let us take a closer look at the first line of code that we wrote. `print` is called a built-in function in Python.
+Let us take a closer look at the first line of code that we wrote. `#!py print()` is called a built-in function in Python.
 A function is an object that accepts inputs and returns outputs.
 The term built-in refers to the fact that this function is something that is readily provided by Python for our use.

 ```python
 >>> print('Hello World!')